DavidWallace/Cobia-Blockchain/README.md

 ## What is it?

-Cobia Blockchain is an enterprise orientated solution aimed a businesses.
+Cobia Blockchain is an enterprise orientated solution aimed at businesses.

 ### What can it do?